srijitcoder/ReactJS-ReadyToUse/README.md

 # ReactJS-ReadyToUse
-React ready to use app with react-router and mobx enabled.
+ReactJS ready to use app with react-router and mobx enabled.